| |

 To make sugared cranberries:

-1. Combine equal parts sugar and water in a small saucepan over medium heat.
-Cook until sugar is dissolved.
+1. Combine equal parts sugar and water (1/2 cup each) in a small saucepan over medium heat.
+Simmer until sugar is dissolved.

 2. Remove from heat and add cranberries.
-Let this come to room temp.
+Let sit for a few minutes.

 3. Drain cranberries over a measuring cup (catching the simple syrup to add to other cocktails, if desired).